dragonfly-science/dragonfly-website/content/people/berkenbusch-katrin.md

 mining of phosphorite nodules on Chatham Rise.

 Katrin has a PhD in marine science from the University of Otago.
-She worked as a marine ecologist at NIWA before completing a postdoctoral fellowship at the US Environmental Protection Agency.
-Katrin was scientific editor of the New Zealand Journal of Marine and Freshwater Research for five years and joined Dragonfly in 2012, where she leads the writing and editing of reports and other publications.
+She worked as a marine ecologist at NIWA before completing a postdoctoral fellowship, based at the US Environmental Protection Agency.
+Katrin was scientific editor of the New Zealand Journal of Marine and Freshwater Research for five years, and joined Dragonfly in 2012, where she leads the writing and editing of reports and other publications.

 > It’s very rewarding to be out talking to locals and collecting and sharing data